HossamKhafagy9/Sprints_Project/README.md

 Configure credentials, repository URL, and branch discovery.

 ## Step 7: Run the Pipeline
-Using the provided Jenkinsfile, the pipeline will:
+1. Using the provided Jenkinsfile, the pipeline will:
-Build Docker images
+  --Build Docker images
-Push images to ECR
+  --Push images to ECR
-Deploy Kubernetes resources
+  --Deploy Kubernetes resources
-Commit and push changes to GitHub.
+2. Commit and push changes to GitHub.
-Jenkins will automatically trigger the pipeline and execute defined actions.
+  --Jenkins will automatically trigger the pipeline and execute defined actions.